caffeine-deprived/caffeine-deprived/README.md

 - 🦇  I’m @caffeine-deprived
-- 🌱 fluent in html / css / javascript
+- 🪐 this page is for personal and academic projects
-- 🐍 learning python
+- 🌱 I work in html / css / javascript
-- 🪐 I’m working on personal and academic projects
+- 🐍 currently doing higher-level python...
-- ☕️ probably ingesting caffeine!
+- ☕️ ... and probably ingesting caffeine!

 <!---
 caffeine-deprived/caffeine-deprived is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.